joakimk/algotrader/README.md

 ## Contributions

 Contributions are very welcome, but be aware I don't always have a lot of spare time for this project so it could take some time before I can review it.
 The more well made, consistent with the style of the existing project, and well tested it is the easier it is to include it.

+## Broker integration ideas

+- One possibility it to run this on an hourly timeframe and make a broker API that consists of notifying you to buy or sell manually.